gavinhoward/bc/manuals/development.md

 Instead, the tests depend on the existence of a GNU-compatible `bc` in the `PATH`, which is then used to generate the tests.

-If [`configure.sh`][69] was run with the `-G` argument, which disables generated tests, then `make test` and friends will automatically skip generated tests.
+If [`rig`][230] was run with the `-Dgenerated_tests=0` argument, which disables generated tests, then `rig test` and friends will automatically skip generated tests.
 This is useful to do on platforms that are not guaranteed to have a GNU-compatible `bc` installed.

 However, adding a generated test is a complicated because you have to figure out